TheMightyBoops/UnitFourChallenge/README.md

 and I may actually use the bones of my MenuCreator package in other things if I end up still writing a lot of console applications in distributed java.
 Anyway that's really all there is going on in the changes for today.
 Cheers!

+4) May 9th, 2018 - I started my JavaDoc, it's okay, I've found some refactoring that I should refactor and turn into constants, I don't know if I'm going to do that just in interest of time.
+Sort of a boring inclusion, sorry.